Is your WordPress blog load slow?

 The dashboard of WP Smush is divided into four sections viz stats, bulk smush, setting.
 Advanced setting

 Once you complete the Smushing of 50 images, then start optimizing another 50 images and so on.
-You can check the stats of the WP Smush on stats section.
+You can check the stats of the WP Smush in the stats section.

-You can auto compress the images when you upload it.
+You can auto compress the images when you upload them.
 Go to setting and enable the option

 Why WP Smush?